Fernando-AlmeidaGit/On-the-Exact-Sum-PDF-and-CDF-of-alpha-mu-Variates/README.md

-This code (Mathematica Wolfram implementation) computes the probability density function (PDF) and cumulative distribution function (CDF) of the sum of independent α-μ random variables.
+This Mathematica (Wolfram) implementation computes the probability density function (PDF) and cumulative distribution function (CDF) of the sum of independent α-μ random variables.
+The code applies for α, μ, r > 0 and L ∈ N.